 Amid the mass layoffs that have touched some 10 percent of Gap Inc.’s workforce, the retailer announced last week that it had inked a deal with licensing firm IMG that will include an expansion into home decor, furniture and textiles.
-The deal includes Gap and two of the company’s other brands, Banana Republic and Janie and Jack, which will all see expansion into as-yet-unnamed new categories.
+As part of the agreement, Gap and two of the company’s other brands, Banana Republic and Janie and Jack, will branch out into as-yet-unnamed new categories.

 “This partnership with IMG presents a unique opportunity for us to bring our fashion and lifestyle brands to life in new ways for customers around the world, while still maintaining the creative integrity that makes each of our brands so distinctive and recognizable in the marketplace,” Roy Hunt, who leads Gap Inc.’s franchise and strategic partnerships division, said in a statement.